 Treatment options for bronchiectasis may include some of the following:

 - Bronchodilators – these are medications that can help relax airways and improve your ability to breathe

-- Pulmonary rehabilitation – this includes exercising, counseling and nutritional guidance to help improve your lifestyle and reduce the amount of time you spend in a hospital with COPD symptoms.
+- Pulmonary rehabilitation – this includes exercising, counseling and nutritional guidance to help improve your lifestyle and reduce the amount of time you spend in a hospital.

 Is Bronchiectasis preventable?